calebmsword/javascript-notes/are-generators-useful.md

 // "oops!"
 ```

-If, for some reason, this pattern suits your needs, then generators are probably your best bet.

-Most polyfills for generators use `switch` statements to emulate this behavior.
-The state of the polyfilled generator is represented as a number, and the switch statement is on this number.
+Most polyfills for generators implement a state machine with `switch` statements to emulate this behavior.
+The state of the polyfilled generator is represented as a number.
 When you call `next` or `throw`, the generator checks the current state and determines the next number it should be based on whether `next` or `throw` was called.
-Each case in the switch statement then executes some behavior and then returns an object with `value` and `done` keys.
-Clearly, generators are much more ergonomic and easy to read here.
+Each case in the switch statement then executes some behavior, possibly updates the current state, and then returns an object with `value` and `done` keys.

+Clearly, generators are more ergonomic here.